liip/LiipImagineBundle/doc/cache-resolver/flysystem.rst

 Flysystem Resolver
 ==================

-The ``FlysystemResolver`` resolver enabled cache resolution using the `Flysystem`_ filesystem abstraction layer.
+The ``FlysystemResolver`` resolver enables cache resolution using the `Flysystem`_ filesystem abstraction layer.

 Dependencies
 ------------

-This cache resolver has a soft dependency on `OneupFlysystemBundle`_, which can be installed by executing the following command in your project directory:
+This cache resolver uses a ``League\\Flysystem\\Filesystem`` to cache files on any source supported by `Flysystem`_.
+Flysystem is provided by the ``league/flysystem`` package, but the easiest way to set up a service is using one of the flysystem bundles.
+You can use either `OneupFlysystemBundle`_ or `The League FlysystemBundle`_.
+Both allow you to define filesystems as services, LiipImagineBundle does not care which one you use.

+To install the `OneupFlysystemBundle`_, run the following composer command:

 .. code-block:: bash